 Arriving at the nearest police station with the intent of returning Charlie to his powerful and influential father, Sam discovers the police are in cahoots with the abductors, and she’s the one being fingered for kidnapping.

 Now, dodging terrorists, corrupt police, and haunted by her younger brother’s kidnapping and murder years prior, Sam will do anything to protect Charlie in a thrilling Flight to Redemption.

 Publisher’s Note: As a retired airline pilot with U.S. Airways, S.L.
 Menear brings unparalleled realism and authenticity to this action-packed thriller.
 Written without vulgarity and explicit sexual content, this thrill-a-minute adventure can be enjoyed by readers of all ages and persuasions.

-This story was previously published as Deadstick Dawn and has been subsequently edited by the author.
+This story was previously published as Deadstick Dawn in April, 2016 and has been subsequently edited by the author.

 Evening June 30, 2013